-- The only reason Candler even cared about this drink was because he was prone to migraines and back then very little helped.
+- The only reason Candler even cared about this drink was that he was prone to migraines, and back then very little helped.
 Yet this soft drink helped him immensely.

-- Under Mr. Candler’s leadership, distribution of Coca‑Cola expanded to soda fountains beyond Atlanta.
+- Under Mr. Candler’s leadership, the distribution of Coca‑Cola expanded to soda fountains beyond Atlanta.

 - In 1894, Joseph Biedenharn installed bottling machinery in the rear of his Mississippi soda fountain, becoming the first to put Coca‑Cola in bottles.